-At the top of the multifunction lever, there's a paddle with the windshield washer symbol and the word PUSH on it.
+At the top of the multifunction lever, there's a paddle with the word PUSH on it.
 To spray washer fluid on the windshield, push the paddle.
 The wipers will run for several sweeps and then either stop or return to your preset speed.
 The ignition key must be in ACC or ON for this to work.
-See Windshield Washer Fluid on page 5-42.
+See Windshield Washer Fluid on page 5-43.